-The Etango-8 PFS confirmed the viability of a mine with an initial average production of 3.5 million pounds per annum over an initial life of 15 years1.
-Once the mine is operational, there is realistic potential for expanding production, extending mine life or both, given the scale of Etango's total mineral resource and that the mineralisation continues beneath the currently modelled resources.
+The Etango-8 PFS also confirmed once the mine is operational, there is realistic potential for expanding production, extending mine life or both, given the scale of Etango's total mineral resource and that the mineralisation continues beneath the currently modelled resources.
+Given the attractive prospects for the uranium sector noted above, this flexibility and scalability is an invaluable attribute for the Etango-8 development pathway.